 The Honors English 12 course is a study of British literature spanning its emergence through the twentieth century.
 Students will explore works in a variety of genres including poetry, drama, and novels, as well as supplementary readings to enhance depth of understanding.
 Students will extensively read and critically respond to literature through discussion, writing, and projects that require the demonstration of higher- order thinking skills.
-Writing skills will be addressed, with an emphasis on preparing students for college- level writing.
+Writing skills will be addressed, with an emphasis on preparing students for college-level writing.
 Assignments in this course will also include a college application essay at the start of the fall semester.

+Course Content:

-Course Content: College Application Essay Formal Essay Writing and Literary Criticism (ongoing) Emergent Literature Medieval Literature Renaissance Literature Metaphysical Poetry Gothic/Romantic Literature Victorian Literature Modern/Postmodern Literature
+College Application Essay

+Formal Essay Writing and Literary Criticism (ongoing)

+Vocabulary and Grammar in Context (ongoing)

+Emergent Literature

+Medieval Literature

+Renaissance Literature

+Metaphysical Poetry

+Gothic/Romantic Literature

+Victorian Literature

+Modern/Postmodern Literature

+Independent Learning Project